Kunzea bracteolata

-Kunzea bracteolata is a plant in the myrtle family found north of Glen Innes in northern New South Wales and in southern Queensland.
+Kunzea bracteolata is an Australian plant in the myrtle family found north of Glen Innes in northern New South Wales and in southern Queensland.
 It is a small shrub with spreading branches, small elliptic leaves and strongly scented white flowers on the ends of the branches in late spring.

 Description

 Kunzea bracteolata is a shrub which grows to a height of about 1 m with branches up to 2 m long and hairy when young.
 The leaves are bright green and elliptic in shape, 4-9 mm long, about 2 mm wide on a stalk less than 1 mm long.
 The leaves are covered with fine hairs when young and only the mid-vein is obvious.
 The flowers are white, have a strong honey-scent and are arranged in clusters on the ends of the branches.
 The sepals are triangular, about 2 mm long and the petals are a similar length but the stamens are about twice as long.
 Flowering occurs from October to December and is followed by the fruit which is about 3 mm long and wide.